-In the application, you will be asked to respond to the following essay questions.
+As part of the application, you will be asked to respond to each of the following essay questions.
 It is recommended that you type your answers to the essay questions in Word and then copy and paste them into the application.

 Answers are limited to 750-words per essay question.
 The essay questions are as follows:

 - Please describe the research or humanitarian service you will be undertaking while abroad.

-- Please describe how this experience or research will have a direct impact human health.
+- Please describe how this experience or research will have a direct impact on human health.

 If the project/experience is not part of a U of M-sponsored program, a letter describing the goals of the experience and confirmation of your acceptance from your site supervisor or contact is also required.